bcbi/genbank_holobiome/README.md

 $ julia downstream_3_createMatrix.jl <search term> merged_Host_Bacteria_Spcies.csv <output.nex> <group or specific> <taxonomic resolution> <row number limit>
 ```
 - Search Term: this will be the term that is searched in either the group or species column
-    - Group example: GI, ORAL
+    - Group example: GI
     - Specific example: Intestine, Stomach
 - Output.nex: name of output file in NEXUS format
 - Group or Specific: decides whether you will be searching by Group or by specific source site
     - This is a binary switch - if group is NOT input, it will use the source site column
 - Taxonomic resolution: species, genus, family, order, class, phylum
 - Row number limit: this ensures that every host included in the file has AT LEAST the row number limit
-    entries of microorganisms (I used 2 for ORAL and 4 for GI)
+    entries of microorganisms (I used 4 for GI)

 Outputs:
     1) output.nex